-Problems that were unsolvable in the past that, once solved, boost your company into a new domain of innovation and patent rights. that we helped solve and which boosted the company into a new domain of innovation and patent rights.
+Problems that were unsolvable in the past that, once solved, boost your company into a new domain of innovation and patent rights.

 Using Collaborative Competitions in Your Innovation Challenges

 We wrote this book to help companies that are struggling with innovation challenges.
 Using our approach to co-creating breakthroughs will enable you to eliminate blockages and barriers that hold back your efforts at creating major innovations.
 Collaborative competitions are most valuable when the challenge requires an "extreme" breakthrough, i.e., one which significantly advances the value, quality, durability, lifespan, or cost of a product's components, design, functionality, or manufacturing process.